Why Defining Your Nonprofit’s Culture Will Be the Most Important Thing You Do This Year

 When you define organizational culture, you also define how you treat your team.
 Talented people want to work for people who care about them, and when your staff members feel valued and empowered, it directly impacts their motivation and how they work.

-More than anything, these kinds of practices communicate that every member’s ideas and personal development are valued.
-Impact your employees’ excitement and commitment to your mission by making them feel like their work matters.
-Foster an inclusive organizational culture where they feel like they can communicate freely, express their ideas, and directly influence the success and innovation of your organization.
+More than anything, practices like this communicate that every member’s ideas and personal development are valued.
+Heighten your employees’ excitement and commitment to your mission by making them feel like their work matters.
+Foster an inclusive culture where they feel like they can communicate freely, express their ideas, and directly influence the success of your organization.